CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

     - `idle_suspend_interval`: (Optional) The amount of time (in minutes) during which the warehouse can stay idle.
       After the specified time period elapses, the warehouse will be automatically suspended.
 The Auto Suspend feature is disabled by default and unable for `default_warehouse`.
-To enable the Auto Suspend feature, set this argument to an integer with the range of 15-999999.
+To enable the Auto Suspend feature, set this argument to an integer with the range of 15 to 999999.
 To disable this feature again, remove this argument from your Terraform configuration.
     - `auto_scaling_policy`: (Optional) This policy will automatically scale the number of Compute nodes (CN), based on CPU utilization of the warehouse.
-Learn more about these here: [Enable Auto Scaling for your warehouse] (https://docs.celerdata.com/BYOC/docs/cluster_management/scale_cluster#auto-scaling).
-You can generate the policy_json value for this argument using the [ `celerdatabyoc_auto_scaling_policy`](../resources/warehouse_auto_scaling_policy.md).
+Learn more about these here: [Enable Auto Scaling for your warehouse](https://docs.celerdata.com/BYOC/docs/cluster_management/scale_cluster#auto-scaling).
+You can generate the
+      `policy_json` value for this argument using the [`celerdatabyoc_auto_scaling_policy`](../resources/warehouse_auto_scaling_policy.md) resource.

 - `default_admin_password`: (Forces new resource) The initial password of the cluster `admin` user.